-Issued: 42,413,597 common shares - subsequent to the year-end, the Company performed a consolidation of its issued and outstanding common shares on the basis of one (1) post-consolidation shares for every ten (10) pre-consolidation common shares.
-See Note 17(a).
+Issued: 42,413,597 common shares - On October 13, 2020, the Company announced a consolidation of its issued and outstanding common shares on the basis of one (1) post-consolidation shares for every ten (10) pre-consolidation common shares.
+All share and per share data presented in the consolidated financial statements have been retroactively adjusted to reflect the share consolidation.